What is the E.O. Wilson Biophilia Center?

 What is the Biophilia Center's Mission?

-The core mission of the E.O.Wilson Biophilia Center is to educate students and visitors on the importance of biodiversity, to promote sustainability, and to encourage conservation, preservation, and restoration of ecosystems.
+The core mission of the E.O.Wilson Biophilia Center is to educate on the importance of biodiversity, to promote sustainability, and to encourage conservation, preservation, and restoration of ecosystems.

 What does the Biophilia Center do for the community?

 The surrounding five local school districts consider our facility to be an extension of their classroom, as we are their science education project-based learning facility, the place where schooling becomes applicable.
 Each year, the E.O.
 Wilson Biophilia Center educates over 6,000 students in a 5 county area and averages more than 100 students every school day.

 Students who visit the E.O.
 Wilson Biophilia Center learn about the natural environment through interpretive exhibits as well as an extensive trail system through natural areas on Nokuse Plantation.
 The Center’s curriculum coincides with Florida's education standards.
 While promoting Science, Technology, Engineering and Mathematics (STEM) subjects, students are provided opportunities for inquiry, investigation, and innovation by gaining a better understanding and knowledge of their natural surroundings.

 Walton County conservationist M.C.
 Davis founded the E.O.Wilson Biophilia Center in 2009 on Nokuse Plantation, a 54,000 acre nature preserve.
 The Center is named after and dedicated to world renowned scientist Dr. Edward O. Wilson, whose life-long mission is to educate the public about the importance of conserving the world's biodiversity.
 Dr. Wilson coined the term "biophilia" which literally means "the love of all living things".